|

 and roll to the soldiers, and the growing realities and

-Robin Williams, early on, was a quick-witted, almost manic,
+Robin Williams, early in his career, was a quick-witted, almost manic,

 comedian.
-Here, he is an Army DJ in Vietnam, spinning tunes, and
+Here, he portrays an Army DJ in Vietnam, spinning tunes, and

-witty humor, for the troops.
+passing along witty humor for the troops.
 Could the film-makers harness his

 high energy, yet control it enough, to succeed on film?
 This

-vehicle let him be spontaneous, and funny, but it also exposed
+vehicle allowed him be spontaneous and funny, yet also expose

-us to the real actor behind the mania.
+us to the real actor behind the mayhem.
 His complicated

 relationship with two Vietnamese siblings gives the film a real